Search

 Another easy way to avoid the taxi haggling is to order a rideshare transfer instead.
 Uber is widely available in Colombia as are other apps like inDrive or Cabify.

-Watch out for the eager porters in the arrival area that like to help with bags and take them to your car or taxi, but they will expect a tip.
-I have a hard time fending them off sometimes so be on the lookout or bring small change.
+Also, watch out for the eager porters in the arrival area.
+They’re quick to help with bags and take them to your car, but they will expect a tip.
+I’ve had a hard time fending them off sometimes so be on the lookout or bring small change.

-Take note that not all taxis in Cartagena are the same.
+Keep in mind that not all taxis in Cartagena are the same.
 Some are known as “colectivos,” which carry multiple travelers to different destinations for a lower fare.
-This is not a recommended option unless you speak Spanish, and there is not often much space for extra luggage.
+This isn’t a recommended option unless you speak Spanish and are traveling light, as there’s not much room for luggage.

-If you do not mind paying more, the most comfortable way to get from the airport is by booking a private car.
-Most hotels can organize this on your behalf.
+If you don’t mind paying a bit more for comfort, the best way to get from the airport is by booking a private car.
+Most hotels can organize this for you.

 Tips and tricks for flying to Cartagena

-When flying to this tourist city, these are some helpful tips and tricks that can make your trip smoother, both before you get to and while you are at the airport.
+When flying to this popular city, these are some helpful tips and tricks that can make your trip smoother, both before you get to and while you’re at the airport.

 How to save money on flights to Cartagena

-On domestic flights within Colombia, the prices can be incredibly affordable for foreigners, but you need to purchase the ticket using a local website or agency.
+On domestic flights within Colombia, the prices can be incredibly affordable for foreigners, but there’s a catch.
+You need to purchase the ticket using a local website or agency.

-For example, when I book a domestic flight from Bogota to Cartagena, the price can be five times the local cost when purchased in the United States.
-If you can have someone book it for you in Colombia or by using a VPN on your computer, you can slash the cost of the ticket substantially.
+For example, when I book a domestic flight from Bogota to Cartagena, the price can be five times higher when purchased in the United States.
+If you can have someone book it for you in Colombia or use a VPN on your computer to access the local site, you can slash the cost of the ticket substantially.

 Documents required for arrival